hdehart/HIV_Workshop/README.md

 3. Can you spot some differences between the different sample sequences?
 Are there shared similarities between P samples and V samples?
 What about LA samples?

-### Part 2 - Creating Phylogenetic Relationships and Trees
+### Part 2 - Estimating Phylogenetic Relationships and Trees

 Now that the sequences are [aligned](https://github.com/hdehart/HIV_Workshop/blob/master/data_aligned.fas) and we can see all the similarities and differences, we need to determine which ones are more and less alike.
 How can we do that?
 Let's think back to the fruits...